ganza9/word_definer/README.md

 ## Technologies Used

 This program was built with Ruby and Sinatra.
+This program is also deployed to Heroku which can be found here https://desolate-meadow-40485.herokuapp.com/

 ### License